-The prison was inspected in summer 2016, the full reports can be read at the Ministry of Justice web site, just follow the links below.
+The prison was inspected in December 2018, the full reports can be read at the Ministry of Justice web site, just follow the links below.
 In their latest report the inspectors said:

 HM Chief Inspector of Prisons

 To read the full reports follow the links below:

 - HMYOI Cookham WoodReport on an unannounced inspection of HMYOI Cookham Wood (10–20 December 2018)

 - HMYOI Cookham Wood, Report on an unannounced inspection of HMYOI Cookham Wood (12-23 September 2016)

 - HMYOI Cookham Wood (PDF, 839.63 kB), Report on an unannounced inspection of HMYOI Cookham Wood (5 – 15 May 2015)